google.com, pub-3052420416507494, DIRECT, f08c47fec0942fa0

 UTI Mutual Fund Investment objective:

-The scheme intends to provide long-term capital appreciation and income by investing in a dynamically managed portfolio of equity and debt instruments.
+The scheme’s goal is to provide long-term capital appreciation.
+It also aims to generate income by investing in a dynamically managed portfolio of equity and debt instruments.
 However, there is no assurance or guarantee that the investment objective of the scheme will be achieved.

 Category: Balanced Advantage Fund or Dynamic Asset Allocation Fund